Read Later · Battlefield 1

 Does Readwise Reader have an AI summarizer?

 Yes — Readwise Reader has Ghostreader, an AI assistant that can summarize articles, ask questions about content, and generate flashcards from highlights.
 It's a genuine AI layer rather than a marketing add-on.
-Ghostreader is included in the $8/month Readwise Reader subscription.
+Ghostreader is included in the $9.99/mo annual ($12.99 monthly) Readwise Reader subscription.
 Burn 451's AI summaries are automatic on every save (no manual trigger needed) and focused on helping you triage the article in under 10 seconds rather than generating flashcards.
 For highlight-based AI workflows, Ghostreader is more mature.
 For inbox-zero read-later discipline, Burn 451's automatic triage summaries are more useful.